 Training and education

-The Knowledge Centre on saline agriculture is an initiative of the Salt Farm Foundation, supported by the Dutch Ministry of Agriculture, Nature and Food Quality.
+The Knowledge Centre on saline agriculture is supported by the Dutch Ministry of Agriculture, Nature and Food Quality.

 Scroll